coreinfrastructure/best-practices-badge/doc/security.md

 Here is the subset of the SACM graphical notation that we use:

 1. *Claim*.
-   A claim is a statement that can be either true or false (not both), and is represented as a rectangle,
+   A claim is a statement that can be either true or false (not both).
-   A claim that supports another claim is also called a subclaim.
+   A claim is represented as a rectangle (we fill them with light blue 3), A claim that supports another claim is also called a subclaim.
    It is equivalent to the CAE Claim and GSN Goal.
 2. *ArtifactReference*, which is used for  *evidence*.